Reporting from Mexico City

-Contreras is a freelance broadcast correspondent based in Mexico City. who currently works as a Mexico Correspondent for China Global Television Network (CGTN).
-His main responsibility as a correspondent is covering top news stories for television viewers across the globe who tune into the network.
+Contreras is a freelance broadcast correspondent based in Mexico City, who currently works as a Correspondent for China Global Television Network (CGTN).
+His main responsibility is covering top news stories for television viewers across the globe who tune into the network.
 Since 1996 he has worked as a freelance broadcast correspondent covering Mexico and Central America.

-Contreras, 57, covers stories related to politics, borderlands and immigration reform.
+Contreras, 57, covers a wide range of stories including politics, borderlands and immigration reform.
 He now is working on covering how the immigration issue occurring in Arizona will play into the 2020 election and its aftermath.
 Some of his most recent work also covers how CDMX street vendors are trying to survive the pandemic.

 “A lot of my work is about translating the story of Mexico, with all of its amazing complexities, to foreign audiences that speak English,” said Contreras.

 Contreras has learned that most of his CGTN audience members are Chinese who are learning to speak English as a second language, but he has always thought that people who are of Mexican American descent and other U.S. Latinos as his real audience -- the audience that is in his heart.
 These are the viewers he tries to inform of the news events and issues that are taking place in Mexico.

 COVID and covering the news

 After 24 years of serving as a freelancer in Mexico, Contreras recently created his own small television production company that covers the country.
 Going out to get interviews in Mexico City, he said, has been different and “presents all sorts of risks.”